Executive Summary

 - Balancing cost and flexibility (optimize both dimensions)

-- Gradual migration path (start cloud, move to on-prem)
+- Gradual migration path (start cloud, move to on-prem over time)

 - Geographic distribution (on-prem primary, cloud secondary)